-Listing Price options are part of your store’s listing settings.
-You can access the listing settings for an Active or Inactive store in the store’s dashboard.
+Listing Price settings are part of your store listing settings.
+Listing settings are accessed from the store dashboard.

 The Listing Price setting defines which Magento pricing attribute to use as your price source, which is the base (default) price value for your Amazon listings.
-These defined settings will be used by your pricing rules to automatically adjust your Amazon listing price relative to the selected Magento Price Source.
+These settings will be used by your pricing rules to automatically adjust your Amazon listing price relative to the value set for Magento Price Source.